Endovascular Coiling

 • Bleeding

-• An area of swelling caused by a collection of blood (hematoma)
+• Area of swelling caused by a collection of blood (hematoma)

-• Loss of the ability or speak or the ability to understand speech (aphasia)
+• Loss of the ability to speak or understand speech (aphasia)

 • Infection

-There may be other risks depending on your specific medical condition.
+You may have other risks depending on your specific health condition.
 Discuss any concerns with your healthcare provider before the procedure.

 How do I get ready for an endovascular coiling?